Zina-Kamel/Android-Course-WiT/README.md

-# Welcome to Women in Tech android course
+# Welcome to Women in Tech Android Course

 In this repository you will find the files you will use for every lesson.
-For the final application's code please check out [this](https://github.com/Zina-Kamel/Android-Project-Code)
+For the final application's code please check out [this](https://github.com/Zina-Kamel/Android-Project-Code).

-## Additional info
+## Additional Info

 In the instructor's guide google document, you will find the full curriculum outline, including all the classwork and homework.
 You can also check the first page of the guide for the detailed instructions on how to proceed through the lessons.